 Get Offer in Compromise Help Now!

-Americans are surely familiar with the “pennies on the dollar” advertisements on television, referring to the Offer in Compromise program.
-An Offer in Compromise (OIC) is an agreement between a taxpayer and the IRS, allowing a taxpayer to settle their tax debt for a small percentage of the overall amount.
+Americans are surely familiar with the “pennies on the dollar” commercials on TV, referring to the Offer in Compromise program.
+An Offer in Compromise (OIC) is an agreement between a taxpayer and the IRS, allowing a taxpayer to settle their tax debt for a small part of the overall amount.
 This amount will either be paid in a lump sum, or split into five payments.
 Furthermore, under this agreement, a taxpayer is not allowed to owe the IRS at anytime within a 5-year compliance contract.

 Offer in Compromise Facts

-The IRS has a mathematical formula to determine which taxpayers qualify for the Offer in Compromise.
-The formula considers many factors of a taxpayer’s situation, including:
+The IRS has a formula to determine which taxpayers qualify for the Offer in Compromise.
+The formula looks at many factors of a taxpayer’s situation, including:

-- -Doubt as to Collectability: The IRS has determined that it is unlikely that a taxpayer’s tax debt will be satisfied before the Statute of Limitations expires.
+- Doubt as to Collectability: The IRS determines that it is unlikely that a taxpayer will satisfy their tax debt before the Statute of Limitations expires.

-- -Doubt as to Liability: A taxpayer can provide documented proof that the assessed tax debt is incorrect or unjust.
+- Doubt as to Liability: A taxpayer provides documented proof that the assessed tax debt is incorrect or unjust.

-- -Effective Tax Administration: A taxpayer can prove that settling their tax debt in full, either with a lump sum or monthly payment plan, would cause them financial hardship.
+- Effective Tax Administration: A taxpayer proves that settling their tax debt in full, either with a lump sum or monthly payment plan, would cause them financial hardship.